 Belief in the Virgin Birth is written into Christian creeds of belief, so it’s considered pretty important among Christians.
 Yet there are Christians who say they don’t believe the story.
 What difference do you think it would make?
 What would be the difference between a Christian who believed in the Virgin Birth and a Christian who did not?

 Gabriel is vague when he explains how Mary will get pregnant: “The Holy Spirit will come to you.
-Power Most High will cover you” (1:35).
-How do you react to the footnote about this in the verse: “This sounds a bit like the description of God’s Spirit in creation mode, hovering above what is about to be created: ‘God’s Spirit cruised through the darkness, above the water (Genesis 1:2)”?
+Power Most High will cover you” (Luke 1:35).
+How do you react to the footnote about this in the verse: “This sounds a bit like the description of God’s Spirit in creation mode, hovering above what is about to be created: ‘God’s Spirit cruised through the darkness, above the water’ (Genesis 1:2)”?

-Mary sings a happy song when she greets Elizabeth (1:46-56).
+Mary sings a happy song when she greets Elizabeth (Luke 1:46-55).
 It’s beautifully poetic and lyrical.
-So is the song Zechariah sings after John is born (1:67-80).
+So is the song Zechariah sings after John is born (Luke 1:68-79).
 And Hannah’s song in 1 Samuel 2:1-8, which some say inspired Mary’s song.
 The two songs of Mary and Zechariah are so well-crafted that some Bible experts say they have trouble believing that they were impromptu outbursts of joy, like those of a testimony in a church service.
-Instead, they wonder if Mary and Zachariah wrote them later, or if Luke wrote them as a way of expressing the joy he believed Zachariah and Mary must have felt.
-Or perhaps Luke adapted songs that Christians were singing about Mary and Zachariah in church meetings.
+Instead, they wonder if Mary and Zechariah wrote them later, or if Luke wrote them as a way of expressing the joy he believed Zechariah and Mary must have felt.
+Or perhaps Luke adapted songs that Christians were singing about Mary and Zechariah in church meetings.
 Would it bother you if those songs were written later?

 LIFE APPLICATION.
 Priests threw lots, a bit like throwing dice, to select which priest would go into the Temple sanctuary that day to burn incense.
-That’s how Zachariah ended up in there talking with the angel Gabriel.
+That’s how Zechariah ended up in there talking with the angel Gabriel.
 Jews made a lot of important decisions by tossing lots.
 They figured that since God controlled everything, he controlled the lots.
 What do you think about churches using that technique today?
-Should we trust God with the flip of a coin to give us the right pastor, or contractor, or color of carpet for the sanctuary?
+Should we trust God with the flip of a coin to give us the right pastor or contractor or color of carpet for the sanctuary?

 LIFE APPLICATION.
-Mary and Zachariah each burst out in exuberant songs of joy because of what had happened to them.
+Mary and Zechariah each burst out in exuberant songs of joy because of what had happened to them.
 When have you felt that way, and how did you express your happiness?